Skip to content

 • A copy of your Social Security card if applicable, and possibly your driver’s license.

 Note: This is a partial list of the most commonly requested mortgage documents for California VA loans.
 If you apply for a loan through Bridgepoint Funding, we’ll provide you with a complete list of required documents.
-We can also answers any questions you have about applying for a VA loan in California.

 Additional Paperwork for Self-Employed Borrowers